jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 school purposes were raided to this extent, or diverted; and Dr. Ruffing made a big fight on that.
 But throughout the Reconstruction period, and not until 1920 did the people of Virginia awaken to the necessity of improvement of their public schools. </p>
-<p>Sad to relate, I am ashamed to say, that during many of <a name="page35"></a>those years of the past we have been grossly neglectful
+<p>Sad to relate, I am ashamed to say, that during many of those years of the past we have been grossly neglectful
 of our responsibility in bringing about equal facilities for the Negro race in Virginia. </p>
 <p>In 1920 there were only 31,000 children of high school age in Virginia going
 to school, and today there are something like 155,000 of them. </p>